 In the U.S., the introduction of the certified reinsurer has provided an alternative way to manage regulatory reserves and collateral requirements.
 In 2014, RGA Americas was designated as a certified reinsurer by the MDCI.
 This designation allows the Company to retrocede business to RGA Americas in lieu of using captives for collateral requirements.
-Beginning in 2017, the NAIC approved principles-based reserving for U.S. insurers, however implementation required approval by the states.
-To achieve this, the NAIC amended the standard valuation law to adopt life principles-based reserving that was effective January 1, 2017, allowing a three-year adoption period.
-The Company has begun its implementation of principles based reserving, however as some aspects of the new regulation remain unresolved, the full impact of the new requirements is yet unknown.
+Beginning in 2017, the NAIC approved principles-based reserving for U.S. insurers; however, implementation required approval by the states.
+To achieve this, the NAIC amended the standard valuation law to adopt life principles-based reserving (PBR) that was effective January 1, 2017, allowing a three-year adoption period.
+The Company adopted PBR in 2020, and PBR reserves are determined based on the terms of the reinsurance agreement which may differ from those of the direct policies.
 The Company has chosen not to establish captives subject to the new regulations as it evaluates the impact of the regulations on new captives, and how these new captives fit into the Company's overall risk management and financing programs.